BrusselsBrussels +32 (0) 2 372 91 68

 • The question is not why, but how: how can we work to drive decarbonisation in freight & logistics?
 Expert input on critical forces shaping and impacting.

-• EY – commercial perspective
+• Joost Vreeswijk [Partner, EY] – commercial perspective

 • Who’s in the room?